bones-codes/instant-archlinux-on-mac/README.md

 * Make sure that FireVault is [turned off](https://support.apple.com/kb/PH18674?locale=en_US)
 * If the script doesn't remove Core Storage for you.
 You can try the trick of enabling FileVault, rebooting, disabling it and rebooting.
 Which should remove Core Storage.
 * Fusion drives do not work yet as it hasn't been programmed in yet.
-* Make sure to leave at least 30GB for Mac OSX (or at least whatever the drive space is plus a few GB for updates).
+* Make sure to leave at least 30GB for macOS (or at least whatever the drive space is plus a few GB for updates).
 * If you want to mess with a minimal install of Archlinux.
 It runs perfectly fine on 10GB or less of space.
 * This hasn't been tested with bootcamp but I suspect it will not work as is.
 * If for some reason on boot you get no disk found  select linux and hit F2 and select "Fallback with Micokernel updates" and run as root "mkinitcpio -p linux" to regenerate the initramfs and reboot